 Funder: Administration for Community Living

-Summary: Supports demonstration and evaluation of scalable, person-centered, evidence-based falls prevention approaches through clinical-community partnerships, with a focus on advanced technology and data tools.
+Summary: Supports scaling and evaluating person-centered, evidence-based falls prevention approaches through clinical-community partnerships leveraging technology and data tools.

-Key Information: Forecasted opportunity; only one award will be made.
+Key Information: Forecasted opportunity; only one award expected; 75% of funds must be sub-awarded to community care hubs.